kjn7/etherctf/README.md

 2. deploy exploit contract from another account, it will be FallbackExploit

-3. call exploit() function on FallbackExploit contract with a required amount of ether
+3. call exploit() function of FallbackExploit contract with a required amount of ether